tyzbit/numerifides/README.md

 # Example Numerifides registration

 User wishes to register the name:data mapping of "Numerifides:[GPG key]".
-User creates the appropriate transaction for a duration of 52,160 blocks (1 year) that:
+User creates the appropriate transaction that:

 * Pays back to themselves .001 BTC

+* Locks the Bitcoin for a duration of 52,160 blocks (1 year)

 * Has an appropriate Proof of Work attached in the form of the transaction puzzle